The first dose of fosinopril can make you feel dizzy. It is best taken at bedtime.

 - Try to keep your regular appointments with your doctor.
 This is so your progress can be monitored.
 Your doctor will want you to have some blood tests from time to time to check that your kidneys are working well.

 - It is very important that you follow any dietary and lifestyle advice that you have been given by your doctor.
-This may include advice about eating a healthy diet, not smoking, and taking regular exercise.
+This can include advice about eating a healthy diet, not smoking, and taking regular exercise.

 - It is likely that your doctor will advise that you do not to use salt substitutes while you are taking fosinopril.
 These products have a high content of potassium which could be harmful for you.